xenophile127/Legend-of-the-Mana-Sword/docs/scripting.md

 See sIF_TRIGGERED_ON_BY.

 ### ?0 - sNPC_1_STEP_FORWARD to sNPC_7_STEP_FORWARD
 The character takes a step in the direction they are facing.
 Their final position is eight pixels forward from their starting position.
-The engine has a limitted ability to continue the script while the animation takes place.
+The engine has a limited ability to continue the script while the animation takes place.

 ### ?1 - sNPC_1_STEP_BACKWARDS to sNPC_7_STEP_BACKWARDS
 The character takes a step away from the direction they are facing.
 Otherwise similar to the STEP_FORWARD commands.